timeamolnar/tamaslang.github.io/_posts/2015-08-13-rest-error-handling.md

 ### Using an ErrorDTO
 The solution I am going to introduce is used in my favourite (and only) example application, the <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">book-inventory-boot</a>.<br/>
 It is using my rest-devtools library that is available in maven central but the solution itself can be implemented without the library as well. <br/>
-In the book inventory app a Rest API is provided to manage books and a possible error is that a book was not found with the given isbn.
+In the book inventory app a REST API is provided to manage books and a possible error is that a book was not found with the given isbn.
 Another type of error can be searching for a book with a non UTF-8 encoded string.

 The first case is a trivial 404 (NOT&#95;FOUND) and  the second one is a 400 (BAD&#95;REQUEST) which points clearly out that you should not repeat the request with the same parameters.

 #### Classes for error handling in the library (rest-devtools)
-The RestError class stores the details of a Rest error: the error code, the message and the http status.
+The RestError class stores the details: the error code, the message and the http status.

 ```java
 public final class RestError {